natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 ``pexpect.spawn``
 ~~~~~~~~~~~~~~~~~

-Class ``spawn`` allows you to interact with the called program by sending data and waiting for a response.
+Class ``spawn`` allows you to interact with called program by sending data and waiting for a response.

 For example, you can initiate SSH connecton: